2 User-Friendly Plugins to Hide WooCommerce Products

 - Save your changes

-Then, you can configure how your password protected categories function by going to WooCommerce → Settings → Products → Password Protected Categories.
+Then, you can configure how your password protected categories function by going to WooCommerce → Settings → Products → Protected Categories.

 In this area, you’ll want to: